-Categories: Company news
+Categories: Industry news

 Researchers have used genetic testing to detect the very early changes that occur in the tumours of men with prostate cancer.
 Researchers at the University College London (UCL) Cancer Institute say the new type of blood test will help them understand the genetic characteristics of the tumours that cause prostate cancer, which is the second […]